asam-ev/qc-framework/doc/manual/file_formats.md

 Notes for the paths:

-- "application" should contain the path of your executable relative to the path of the ConfigGUI binary - it is recommended to place all executables in the `./bin` directory.
 - Results will be stored in the directory from which the call is made.

 ## Result File (`*.xqar`)